anthonysharpy/theta-surface/readme.md

 ./target/debug/ThetaSurface fetch-market-data
 ```

 4. Fit the volatility surface for the downloaded data.
 This data is also saved in `/data`.
-Fitting takes 1-2 minutes on a lower-mid-range laptop.
+Fitting takes 2-10 minutes on a lower-mid-range laptop, depending on the data.

 ```
 ./target/debug/ThetaSurface build-surface